Ultimate Guide To Amateur Blogging – No Experience Needed

 I know it can seem really exciting in the beginning, and believe me, I think it is too!

-But, I want to make sure that you are starting amateur blogging for the right reasons and not because of the lifestyle that others are selling online.
+However, I want to make sure you are starting amateur blogging for the right reasons and not because of the lifestyle that others are selling online.

 So here are a few ways you’ll know blogging is right for you: